-Any student who enrolls for more than nine hours of ENC 7919, or who registers for ENC 7919 in three or more semesters before successfully completing the Candidacy Examination, must secure approval from the T&T Program Director before they can register for additional ENC 7919 hours.
+Any student who enrolls for more than nine hours of ENC 7919, or who registers for ENC 7919 in a third or subsequent semester without successfully completing the Candidacy Examination, must secure approval from the T&T Program Director before they can register for additional ENC 7919 hours.
 Students on university support who fail the Candidacy Examination can be supported for a maximum total of eighteen hours of ENC 7919.

 Students are admitted to doctoral candidacy status upon successfully passing all parts of the Candidacy Examination.
 When the chair notifies a student that they have passed their Candidacy Examinations, they should copy the T&T office (TandT@ucf.edu) for the purpose of recording the date of passing.
-The chair should also compile all of the examination answers into a single packet and send to the T&T office (TandT@ucf.edu) for assessment purposes.